Silent Permission Checks & Pre-qualification

 Architecture Trade-offs & Debugging

-• Trade-off: Synchronous evaluation blocks UI thread minimally but requires strict payload size limits.
+• Trade-off: Synchronous evaluation blocks the UI thread minimally but requires strict payload size limits.
 Asynchronous evaluation improves responsiveness but introduces race conditions during rapid route changes.

-• Debugging: Use Chrome DevTools Performance panel to verify evaluation latency stays < 5ms.
-Log context payloads to a staging endpoint to validate threshold boundaries before production deployment.
+• Debugging: Use Chrome DevTools Performance panel to verify evaluation latency stays < 5 ms. Log context payloads to a staging endpoint to validate threshold boundaries before production deployment.

 • Compliance Alignment: Pre-qualification gates UI presentation only.
 It must never bypass explicit consent requirements under GDPR/CCPA or collect PII during the scoring phase.